stantonius/hot-air/_posts/2021-10-30-proximity_leds_lessons.md

 * Colours were off and I still can't explain why.
 However I do see all of the colours represented when I run a rainbow script - therefore, there is a
 * These series of Youtube videos were excellent and they explained some of the basics of colour theory
 	* The one thing I took away is that the first number in the Hue colour system is a continuous 0-255 rolling

+Some notes on setting up the WS2812B LEDs:

+* You CANNOT attach the data wire in any place other than the start of a strip.
+This caused many hours of troubleshooting, as I had soldered the wires to the second LED in the string as the first one's copper pads were too small for the 18 AWG wire.
+However once I clipped off the first LED, the programme worked
+* The data pulse output from the GPIO pin to the LEDs is extremely fast - so fast that my cheap multimeter could not process the output before it "disappeared".
+This also compounded my troubleshooting issue mentioned above as it looked like my program wasn't working correctly (since when testing the GPIO output, the multimeter wasn't reading any voltage) when in reality the issue was in the physical circuit.
+	* I assume that since we are powering the LED strips with external power, the data wire simply set which LEDs are to turn on via a quick pulse, but the sustained power is provided by the external source and thus the data output is only needed for an extremely quick pulse.

 ### Flutter App